What Does the Bible Say about Marriage?

 God's Design for Marriage

 God's design for marital relationship is heterosexual, not homosexual, and monogamous, not polygamous.
-This relational aspect of God's image in marriage has analogues portrayed in Yahweh's relation with Israel (Isaiah 54:5, Jeremiah 31:32, Ezekiel 16:8-14, Hosea 2:14-20) as well as in Christ's relation with the church (Ephesians 5:21-33, 1 Corinthians 11:1-3, 2 Corinthians 11:2; Revelation 19:7-9).
+This relational aspect of God's image in marriage has analogues portrayed in Yahweh's relation with Israel (Isaiah 54:5, Jeremiah 31:32, Ezekiel 16:8-14, Hosea 2:14-20) as well as in Christ's relationship with the church (Ephesians 5:21-33, 1 Corinthians 11:1-3, 2 Corinthians 11:2; Revelation 19:7-9).
 Israel is portrayed as Yahweh's wife.
 Her idolatrous unfaithfulness and disobedience to Yahweh are frequently depicted as spiritual "adultery".

 Human reproduction comes through intimate sexual union designed only for the marriage relationship.
 Cohabitation abuses the procreative nature of the marriage relationship.
 While reproduction is a divine purpose of marriage, some couples are unable to have children for various physical reasons.
 This does not make their marriage second-rate or inferior.
 However, a married couple should desire to obey the divine injunction of procreation if possible.
 Children are one manifestation of the "one flesh" of marriage.
 The procreative injunction obviously precludes homosexual "marriages."